erinamelia [at] berkeley.edu

 Daniel Aldana Cohen is a PhD candidate in sociology at New York University (NYU).
-His dissertation research analyzes the (often invisible) socio-political tensions of urban climate politics in global cities—especially São Paulo, New York, London, and Shanghai.
 Daniel has worked as a writer and editor in Toronto and South America and is the co-editor of Notes From Canada’s Young Activists (Greystone, 2007).
-More recently, he wrote for and helped edit the Social Science Research Council’s coverage of the Occupy movement, has been an assistant editor at Public Culture, and is a member of Institute for Public Knowledge’s NYLON network.
-In the spring of 2013, he wrote about the climate justice and Occupy movements for Public Books, the NACLA Report on the Americas, and the Center for Humans and Nature.
+At NYU, he wrote for and helped edit Possible Futures, the Social Science Research Council’s online coverage of the Occupy movement; has been an assistant editor at Public Culture; and is a member of the NYLON research network, based at NYU’s Institute for Public Knowledge (IPK).
+In Spring 2014, he co-organized a debate series on Democratizing the Green City.
+Daniel’s dissertation research explores the interplay of climate politics and social movement protest in global cities, especially São Paulo, New York, and London.
 Follow his work at @aldatweets and www.aldanacohen.com.

 koslov [at] nyu.edu